Powered by Coverage.com (NPN: 19966249)

 How much high-value homeowners insurance do I need?

-Knowing how much home insurance you need can be tricky, but with a bit of research, you should be able to determine a general guideline.
+Knowing how much home insurance you need can be tricky, but with a bit of research, you should be able to get a decent idea.
 To determine how much high-value home insurance you need, you may want to consider:

 - Additional living expenses: This coverage would apply if you were unable to live in your home due to a covered loss.
-While it is uninhabitable or being repaired, this would go toward your lodging, food and other expenses until you can move back into your home.
+It would go toward your lodging, food and other expenses until you can move back into your home.

-- Your unique circumstances: Every home and every homeowner is unique.
-High-value home insurance can usually be personalized with endorsements, like identity theft, water backup and service line coverage, to build a policy that fits your needs.
+- Your circumstances: High-value home insurance can usually be personalized with endorsements like identity theft, water backup and service line coverage.

-A licensed agent can help you decide if the coverage levels and types you’ve settled on are appropriate for your needs.
-Independent agents typically partner with multiple carriers and can help you determine your coverage needs and the right carrier for your situation.
+A licensed agent can help you decide if the coverage levels and types you’ve settled on are appropriate.
+Independent agents, specifically, partner with multiple carriers and can help you determine your coverage needs and the right carrier for your situation.

 Things to consider when purchasing high-value homeowners insurance